 - How does Floating-PV benefit lake owners?

 You can actively advance your sustainability credentials.
-You can also benefit from long-term lease income on areas that previously only created costs.
+In addition, you can generate long-term lease income by making your space available to us, where previously costs were incurred at best.
 You can become the owner of the floating system, either by buying it or by hire purchase.
 The electricity can be used for your own consumption, enabling you to secure your energy costs for the long term and avoid possible CO2 taxes, or you can sell the electricity on to another company.

 - What are the benefits of partnering with BayWa r.e.?

 With more than 30 years of experience in the field of renewables, we draw upon extensive know-how.
 We are a quality-orientated, full-service provider with a strong financial background.
-Our parent company BayWa AG generates an annual turnover of 16 billion euros.
+Our parent company BayWa AG generated a turnover of 17.2 billion euros in 2020.

 - Does the system impact marine life or birds?